- Full Description

 - Source Code/Downloads

-Please Login to submit errata.On page 27:The example for changing authorization from the web.config element to AuthorizeAttribute() filters neglects to mention that you need to add the [AllowAnonymous] attribute to the actions in the LoginController.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
+You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 27:The example for changing authorization from the web.config element to AuthorizeAttribute() filters neglects to mention that you need to add the [AllowAnonymous] attribute to the actions in the LoginController.

 On page 28:The solution provided to overcome a 302 redirect on a web api call is correct, but adding the AuthorizeAttribute as a global MVC filter as shown on the page prevents the login page from being reached as well.